ansarjarvis/simpplr-task/README.md

 # Movie List Application

-his project is a MERN Stack-based movie application that offers a user-friendly interface for generating, updating, deleting, searching, and filtering movies.
+This project is a MERN Stack-based movie application that offers a user-friendly interface for generating, updating, deleting, searching, and filtering movies.

 ## Prerequisites